 A glimpse at the life of Maryam Rajavi

-In her fight for change and democracy, Maryam Rajavi also is eager to bring attention to Iran's rich, but endangered, artistic and cultural heritage.
-Many famous performers, filmmakers, artists, painters, sculptors, poets and writers have expressed their support for her platform for a free and secular Iran.
+She also paid special attention to Iran’s rich, but endangered, artistic and cultural heritage.
+Many famous performers, filmmakers, artists, painters, sculptors, poets and writers expressed their support for her platform for a free and secular Iran.